MathiasRenner/optimize-ubuntu/README.md

 # Optimize Ubuntu Desktop Edition

-This project ships a script that optimizes Ubuntu against the following goals:
+This project provides a script that optimizes Ubuntu in regard to the following goals:

   - Maximize usability by installing apps that most users require regularly
   - Maximize security and the user's privacy